ludocode/onramp/docs/virtual-machine.md

 - argument in r1: whether the file should be opened for writing
 - return value in r0: file handle or error code

 Opens the file at the given path, associating it with an integer file handle and returning it.
-The stream position is initially at the start of the stream.
+The stream position is initially at the start of the file.

 The `writeable` argument (in r1) must be 0 or 1.
 If it is 1, the file will support writing (via `fwrite` and `ftrunc`), and will be created if it does not already exist.